Rachel Reyna Receives Inaugural Mira Lloyd Dock Outstanding Woman Conservationist Award

 Mira Lloyd Doc initiated Harrisburg’s City Beautiful program.
 Under Rachel’s guidance, the urban partnerships she has fostered have trained more than 6,500 Tree Tenders generating more than 17,000 volunteer hours annually in 400+ Pennsylvania cities and communities.

 Rachel recently initiated a Pennsylvania-specific Woodland Stewardship Innovation team, pulling from educational, conservation, advocacy, and public organizations across the state with the goal of encouraging private forest landowners to act on well-informed decisions that lead to better care of the forest.
 Rachel took the lead to create this innovative partnership, pulling together myriad groups to unify the message to move woodland owners towards action, while still acknowledging partner groups for their unique abilities.
-The collaborative helps landowners find service providers and access resources to care well for their woods.
+The collaboration helps landowners find service providers and access resources to care well for their woods.

 Rachel is an engaged and active member of the Society of American Foresters (SAF) and has served at local, state, and national levels.
 Rachel was instrumental in starting the SAF Diversity Ambassadors program, recognizing and facilitating attendance at the national convention for undergraduate and graduate students, especially those not traditionally represented in the forestry community.
 The program has had great success, and Rachel received a national SAF Diversity Leadership Award for her work.
 Like Mira Lloyd Dock, Rachel has worked to facilitate the training of a diverse and well-prepared workforce to sustain the conservation of Penn’s Woods.